A full list of all catchment partnerships including links to their catchment management plans.

-This guide has been developed to provide simple, clear information on natural flood management measures for landowners and farmers in the North West.
+This guide has been produced to provide simple, clear advice on the provision of natural flood management measures for lowland areas.

 This document helps support further integration of water resources management – incorporating scarcity and drought management – within the framework of CaBA.

 This guide is designed to assist landowners in the Shropshire area carry out small-scale maintenance work on watercourses running through their land.

 Delivering ImprovementsRural Land ManagementRiver Restoration & WildlifeTechnical Support & Training